The cGMP is a Hard Pill to Swallow

 Today, dietary supplements cause more than 23,000 emergency room visits annually per the New England Journal of Medicine.3,6,7,8.
 The industry, aided by powerful lawmakers in Congress, says supplements provide valuable health benefits and that only a few unscrupulous companies market tainted products.
 Others contend the lack of enforcement of industry regulations too often puts the health of unsuspecting consumers at risk.

-There is at least one recommended U.S. company that not only adheres to the cGMP, but far exceeds its regulation.
+There is at least one recommended U.S. company that not only adheres to the Good Manufacturing Practices, but far exceeds its regulation.
 They confirm the efficacy of their dietary supplements through clinical trials prior to marketing.

 Critics: cGMP too weak to protect public safety or deter illegal perpetrators